Quick Stats

 -

-Be clear about community organizing budget - For emerging organizations with smaller budgets, show how you're building grassroots power despite limited resources.
+Be clear about community organising budget - For emerging organisations with smaller budgets, show how you're building grassroots power despite limited resources.

 Recent Grantee Examples

-In 2024, Liberty Hill funded organizations working on:
+In 2024, Liberty Hill funded organisations working on:

 - Housing justice and tenant protection initiatives in 14 cities

-- Environmental justice organizations working on climate equity
+- Environmental justice organisations working on climate equity

 - Community-led solutions to end incarceration of girls and gender-expansive youth